Our Response to

 How are you helping families connect with their loved ones?

-We are facilitating Facetime/Skype/Google Duo/Phone calls at family’s requests and posting photos on our Facebook pages/sending photos to families.
-In addition, many families have been visiting their loved one at their window.
+If a community has not yet progressed to the “Phase” where they can allow in-person visits, we are facilitating phone and video calls, posting photos on our Facebook pages/sending photos to families.
+In addition, many families have been visiting their loved ones at their window.

 Are you allowing events and tours in your buildings?